 You can change course registrations in WebOodi and get assistance with final course choices during the Orientation course in Helsinki and Vaasa.
 During the Orientation course there will be time for finding out how schedule clashes can be handled.

-Exchange students are expected to complete 30 ECTS per semester, i.e. 4-5 courses.
-Most courses are worth 6 or 8 credits and a few worth 4 or 3 credits.
+Exchange students are expected to complete 30 ECTS per semester, i.e. 4-6 courses.
+Most courses are worth 5, 6, 8 or 10credits.
 One credit at Hanken is comparable to one ECTS credit.
 An exchange student can have a workload of approximately 30 ECTS, due to the fact that the chosen courses may not sum up to exactly 30 ECTS.
 You must always check what your home university requires.
 In any case Hanken requires a student to take at least three courses in a semester, we do not accept "academic tourism".